Articles of Association

 Constitution Outlining Principal of TGS' Business and the Rights and Responsibilities of Directors and Shareholders

-- The name of the company is TGS-NOPEC Geophysical Company ASA.
+- The name of the company is TGS ASA.

 - The company is a public limited company registered in the Norwegian Securities Register.

-- The principal business area of the company is in the provision, procurement and sale of seismic and geophysical data hereunder included associated products and services and technology to the oil and gas industry and to the production industry.
+- The principal business area of the company is the provision of data, information and knowledge, including associated products and services, to the energy industry.

-- The company’s business office and shareholder's meetings are in the municipality of Oslo.
+- The company’s business office is in the Oslo municipality.

 - The company’s board of directors shall consist of from five to nine directors.
 The period of service is one year.
 The nomination of directors to the board and the remuneration payable to the directors shall be prepared by a nomination committee consisting of one chair and up to three members elected by and amongst the shareholders and who shall serve for a period of two years.

 - The ordinary shareholders’ meeting shall decide the following:

 Documents relating to items that are on the agenda for the shareholders’ meeting of the company, including documents that according to law shall be included or attached to the notice calling the shareholders’ meeting, do not have to be sent to the shareholders if the documents are available at the company’s home page.
 A shareholder may however require that such documents are sent to him/her.

 Shareholders shall notify the company about their attendance at the shareholders’ meeting at the latest three days before the day of the shareholders’ meeting.
 Shareholders who have not given notice of attendance can be denied the right to meet and vote at the shareholders’ meeting.